desaidhruvOrg/webapp/README.md

    Executes `npm test` to run the application's test suite.

 This configuration ensures that every pull request is thoroughly tested against a live MySQL environment, maintaining code quality and stability.

+# Packer & CI/CD Configuration

+This configuration is designed to build custom machine images for a web application on both AWS and GCP using Packer.
+It also integrates GitHub Actions workflows to validate and test the build process.

+## Key Features

+- **Dual Cloud Support:**
+  Creates custom images using the Amazon EBS and Google Compute builders.

+- **Automated Provisioning:**
+  Copies the web application package and setup script into the image, then executes the script to install dependencies, set up a local database, and configure services.

+- **Continuous Integration:**
+  GitHub Actions workflows automatically check the Packer template formatting and validation on pull requests, and run integration tests using a MySQL container and Node.js.

+- **Parameterization:**
+  Uses variables to customize settings such as regions, credentials, instance types, and database credentials, ensuring flexibility and security.

+## Usage

+1. Set the required variables and secrets in your repository (e.g., AWS and GCP credentials, database details).
+2. Push your changes to trigger the GitHub Actions workflows for validation and testing.
+3. Upon merging a pull request, the custom images will be built concurrently on AWS and GCP.